 You can find a GP using the NHS's Find a GP services search.
 Enter your term time postcode to find local practices.
 There are several to choose from near to the University and the main student areas.

 Some GPs only take patients living within a certain area, or can be full, so you may need to try more than one practice.
+The advantages of registering with a local GP practice near to where you live, include these practices being:

 How to register

-You will need to complete a registration form, which you can print at home or collect from the GP practice you'd like to register with.
+You will usually need to complete a registration form, which you can print at home or collect from the GP practice you'd like to register with.
 There will usually be a receptionist who will explain what you need to do.
 The form will ask you for your personal details (such as your name, date of birth and address).
 This is so that the practice can register you as a patient, and so that they can retrieve your medical information.
 If you are from the UK, it is helpful if you are able to provide your NHS number.

 You will usually be asked about any existing medical conditions you have and your past medical history, for example whether you have asthma or have previously had a serious illness.
 If you do have existing medical conditions, it may be helpful to bring along details of your diagnosis and treatment.
 Where possible, international students should try to bring a letter from their doctor explaining any medical conditions or illnesses.